 Proposition KK passed with a statewide vote of 54% yes and 45% no. Weld County voters rejected the measure by a 17-point margin, or 26 points off from the state result.
 Since this measure passed, Colorado will levy a 6.5% tax on firearms, ammunition, arms manufacturing equipment, and gun parts, which will be collected from firearms dealers and manufacturers, starting on January 1.
 Gun rights advocates have already said that they will challenge the new tax in court.

-Proposition 130 is still too close to call.
-The current statewide vote is 53% yes and 47% no with only 71% of the votes in.
-Weld County voters supported the measure by a larger 15-point margin.
-If this measure passes, a $350 million state fund will be available for grants to local police departments and survivors benefits for the families of fallen officers.
+Proposition 130 also passed with a statewide vote of 53% yes and 47% no. Weld County voters supported the measure by a larger 14-point margin.
+Since this measure passed, a $350 million state fund will be available for grants to local police departments and survivors benefits for the families of fallen officers.

-Proposition 131 did not pass with a statewide vote of 55% yes and 44% no. Weld County voters rejected the measure by a wider 16-point margin.
+Proposition 131 did not pass with a statewide vote of 46% yes and 54% no. Weld County voters rejected the measure by a similar 11-point margin.
 Since this measure failed, Colorado will not adopt a statewide ranked choice voting system.

 St. Vrain Valley Schools 5C passed with a vote of 73% yes and 26% no. Since this measure passed, St. Vrain Schools will go into nearly $750 million in voter-backed debt to build five new schools and upgrade existing buildings.